FlaviuPopescu/ESP8266-WifiPhisher/README.md

 A super portable evil device, based on the ESP8266 board.

 ## Attacks
-At the moment, it is able to perform three attacks:

 - **Wi-Fi deauthentication attack**: Scan for WiFi devices, block selected connections.